How’s your “Digital Wellness” these days? Have you thought about doing a “Digital Fast”? Mark Ostach thinks we all should!

-As a parent, this is something I’m working on constantly.
-But as someone who is quite often “connected”, it's difficult to find a balance that works for me as a father, husband, and small business owner.
+As a parent and digital entrepreneur, this is something I’m working on constantly.
+But as someone who is quite often “connected” and making a living through my devices, it is quite difficult to find a balance that works for me as a father, husband, and small business owner.

 Author Mark Ostach joins me today to share how we can live with phones, laptops, and all of our other devices and still be present with those we love.

 Mark Ostach is on a mission to help people find the courage to connect with others.
 He works with organizations and businesses to help people battle the pace of modern life and find ways to restore their energy and focus.
 He's done two TED Talks and authored the book Courage to Connect.

 He says that his work isn't about getting people to turn their backs on technology.
 Instead, he hopes to help us embrace technology in more meaningful and positive ways.
 Ultimately, Mark knows that people have to find ways to balance their digital demands while still following through with real life commitments.